 Nespresso, one of the pioneers and current top brands, is attempting to move the industry toward a more sustainable future with their AAA Sustainability initiative.

 I was skeptical, wondering if this was yet another corporate greenwashing scheme, but I was surprised to discover that Nespresso is actually taking meaningful and measurable steps toward a more environmentally and socially responsible business model.
-Through investigation of their most recent Creating Shared Value Reports, supported by several independent studies, I found that Nespresso—although still with considerable work to do—appears truly committed to a sustainable future.
+Through investigation of their most recent Creating Shared Value Reports, supported by several independent studies, I found that those popular Nespresso machines—although far from perfect—aren’t as problematic as I thought.
+And the parent company appears truly committed to a sustainable future.

 The greatest concern around capsule coffee machines is the waste, so let’s examine the initiatives behind recycling Nespresso pods before diving more deeply into the overall sustainability of owning a Nespresso machine.